Rigorous estimation of error thresholds of transversal Clifford logical circuits: Stat-mech mapping for error threshold of quantum memories

 \section{Stat-mech mapping for error threshold of quantum memories}

-Determining the error threshold using stat-mech mapping consists of two steps.
+Determining the error threshold via a stat-mech mapping comprises two steps.
 The first step is to map the probability distribution of syndromes to the partition function of a stat-mech model.
 The second step is to identify the thermodynamic quantity in the stat-mech model that corresponds to the logical error rate.
 Since our derivation closely follows the derivations of quantum memories, we first review the stat-mech mapping for quantum memories for completeness, following Refs.~\cite{dennis2002J.Math.Phys.a,wang2003AnnalsofPhysics,chubb2021Ann.Inst.HenriPoincareComb.Phys.Interact.}.